YFRP01/YFRP01/README.md

 # Hey there, I'm Pavel Youmsi!

-**Computer Science and Technology** Engineering undergraduate student.
+Aspiring computer science and engineering professional with a passion for impactful software solutions.

 Passionate about software innovation, sustainability, and impactful tech solutions.

 Creator of the **Green Congo Basin** (GCB) Project — an initiative dedicated to raising environmental awareness, reducing carbon footprints, and promoting green technology through digital platforms.